Youth in the Dominican Republic: Youth policy and law

 Youth in the Dominican Republic face challenges to participating fully and positively in society.
 The Ministry of Youth and the General Youth Law of 2000 pinpoints Youth Civic Participation as an important part of promoting youth development and well-being.
 The General Youth Law has a national education-based policy that requires high school students to complete sixty hours of service as a prerequisite of graduation.

 The Law for the System of Protection regulates the treatment of minors from birth to age 18.
 This law states that children under the age of 13 are not criminally liable, while youth ages 13–18 are.
 The electoral participation rate in the Dominican Republic is higher than the Latin America average, as over 77.3 percent indicated they had voted in the last election.
-Younger residents between the ages of 18-25 had a 29.2 percent voting rate, compared to 75.6 percent in the 26-35 year age range.
+Younger residents between the ages of 18 and 25 had a 29.2 percent voting rate, compared to 75.6 percent in the 26–35 year age range.

 Youth Civic Participation Programs attempt to foster youths' positive civic participation and reduce negative and illegal behaviors.
 Other programs are available to help youth obtain birth certificates and identity documents.
 As of 2006, there were 17,000 children and youth who have been issued birth certificates, allowing them to attend school and vote in elections.

 Youth in the Dominican Republic tend to distrust government officials and institutions because they feel exploited.
 They tend to fear the judicial process; afraid jail will hinder them from reaching adulthood.
 Young adults in the Dominican Republic say that they believe they have a negative image in society, but ultimately just want their voices heard by older members of the community.

 Some organizations that seek to empower young people with the specific intent that they will go out and further empower their communities are Fundacion Sur Adelante and the Callegjera-Action Educational Foundation.
 These organizations work with the youth population to mobilize them to become change agents.
 They also provide them with access to libraries, computers, and law services to allow them the awareness they need to better organize themselves for the future.
 There are also set policies that help youth improve their creative and innovative skills for the workforce and reducing barriers that could limit their access to the labor market.
 These policies are responsible for detecting and removing children from child labor, while also ensuring compliance with labor rights.